-Aluminum is often associated with lower end bikes.
+Aluminum is often associated with lower-end bikes.
 After all, it’s the cheapest bike frame material.
 Some riders consider their bike to be a bit of a status symbol.
-They want to ride the best and most modern equipment Carbon and titanium are considered higher end.
+They want to ride the best and most modern equipment Carbon and titanium bikes are considered higher-end.

 Other Bike Frame Materials

-Even though aluminum and carbon fiber are the two most popular frame materials in use today, you still have two other options to consider.
+Even though aluminum and carbon fiber are the two most popular options in use today, you still have two different materials to consider.
 For some types of cycling, steel or titanium are better choices.